All that chopping is worth the trouble

 - Shredded carrots with chickpeas and lemon vinaigrette

-In the center I put some handfuls of baby arugula that I had drizzled with a touch of olive oil (no vinegar -- there's all that flavor already on the other salads) and added a pinch of sea salt.
+In the center I put some handfuls of baby arugula on which I drizzled a little olive oil (no vinegar -- there's all that flavor already on the other salads) and added a pinch of sea salt.
 Peppery watercress would have also done nicely.

 In this arrangement each salad has its own dressing which while a subtle difference, means each brings out the best in each combo of vegetables.
 And this is how you keep everything from tasting the same.

-A final word about all that chopping: When I made this salad platter as the first course for guests (the rest of the menu was a simple veal roast, the Roman pasta dish called cacio e pepe, broccoli rabe, and a lemon tart for dessert), making the salads took more than 2 hours, about the time it took me to prep and cook everything else -- including the lemon tart.
+A final word about all that chopping: When I made this salad platter as the first course for guests (the rest of the menu was a simple roast chicken, the Roman pasta dish called cacio e pepe, broccoli rabe, and a lemon tart for dessert), making the salads took more than 2 hours, about the time it took me to prep and cook everything else -- including the lemon tart.
 But which course did everyone like best?
 The salads.
-Maybe next time I'll skip the veal roast and go right to dessert!
+Maybe next time I'll skip the chicken and go right to dessert!